tylerbutler/engineer/engineer/docs_source/bundled_plugins.rst

 .. versionadded:: 0.4.0
    In version 0.4.0, the old post normalization process has been superceded by the :ref:`metadata finalization` and :ref:`post renamer plugin` plugins.

+.. versionchanged:: 0.4.2
+   The plugin is now disabled by default.
+Renaming post files caused confusion and headaches for new Engineer users.